Victoria Plunges into Covid-19 Circuit-Breaker

 Stage 3 Restrictions

-Victoria enters a seven-day circuit-breaker lockdown as the state records 12 new locally acquired cases of Covid-19.
+Travel restrictions are back in place as Victoria enters a seven-day circuit-breaker lockdown with 12 new locally acquired cases of Covid-19.

-Acting Premier James Merlino announced the state's fourth lockdown at Thursday's Press Conference where he said there was no other choice but to lock down the state, given the speed at which this variant of the virus spreads.
+Victoria’s Acting Premier James Merlino made the announcement at a Press Conference on Thursday where he said there was no other choice but to lock down the state, given the speed at which this variant of the virus spreads.

 Health authorities moved quickly in response to the alarming speed at which the virus variant moved as exposure sites across greater Melbourne exceed 150.